chanchunkiu/auto_youtube_money/README.md

 Description of project:
 It automates the process of generating videos by using ai and python.
 It can shorten the time to create a video by just running the code.
+The code can automately generate 10 videos at a time.

 System design